nickjj/plutus/README.md

 ```

 ```
-# View tips and examples
+# View tips, examples and custom templates
-plutus info [-h] [-c] [-i] [-l]
+plutus info [-h] [-c] [-i] [-l] [-t | -p]

 options:
-  -h, --help        show this help message and exit -c, --categories  view example categories to use as a starting point -i, --items       view example items to see how they are structured -l, --lint-rules  view the rules used to validate your profile
+  -h, --help            show this help message and exit -c, --categories      view example categories to use as a starting point -i, --items           view example items to see how they are structured -l, --lint-rules      view the rules used to validate your profile -t, --template        view the custom template in your config directory -p, --template-example
+                        view the example custom template as a reference
 ```

 ```